 I wish I could say I weep before God for the sin, brokenness, and suffering of so many.
 I would be lying if I said it.

 I wish I could.
-After all, isn’t that what “good” pastors are supposed pray for?
+After all, isn’t that how “good” pastors are supposed pray?

 The truth is, I don’t pray for myself, much, either – at least not in the traditional ways we think of prayer.